chrismesina14/CSE_4050_Fall2020/README.md

 Progress Report 2:
 - For this progress report, I changed my plan of using my personal website as my web app.
 Instead, I created a new website that will implement new ideas that I have for a web app.
 On this website, I made a list of videogames and their platforms.
 In here, two text fields and an add button can be used by the user so he/she can add a videogame title and its platform.
-- For the assignments, I managed to complete the Firebase Hosting and Cloud Firestore part of the
+- For the assignments, I managed to complete the Firebase Hosting and Cloud Firestore part by creating a web app that is hosted by Firebase and stores the data into Firestore.
+Here is the web app link that I've been working on: https://cse-4050-webapp.web.app/
+- For the Javascript and JSON assignments, I implemented them on this web app but I still need to learn more about those two progamming languages so I can implement more functions for my web app.